pitastrudl/wekanwiki/PWA.md

-## Install Wekan or Sandstorm to homescreen icon and use as a fullscreen PWA
+## Install Wekan or Sandstorm to homescreen icon and use fullscreen PWA

 ### Android Firefox